Filmmaker who wouldn’t sign Georgia’s Israel oath sues state

 “Ms. Martin’s concerns appear to be related to requirements of a state law enacted in 2016,” Lester said in a statement.

-The law “requires that anyone who wants to contract with the state of Georgia for services worth more than $1,000 sign an oath pledging that they will not boycott the lsraeli government,” said Edward Ahmed Mitchell, executive director of the Council on American-Islamic Relations-Georgia.
+The law requires that anyone who wants to contract with the state of Georgia for services worth more than $1,000 sign the oath, said Edward Ahmed Mitchell, executive director of the Council on American-Islamic Relations-Georgia.

 “That oath applies whether you are a substitute teacher who wants to work for our public school system, whether you are a construction worker who wants to build something for our state, or whether you are a journalist who wants to speak at a state university,” Mitchell said.

-Note: This story was published on Feb.
-10, 2020.
-It was updated on Feb.
-12, 2020 to show that a Georgia law requires some people to sign an oath pledging not to boycott Israel, not the Israeli government.
-The story also was corrected to show that they have to sign the oath to do business with the state of Georgia, not to do business in Georgia.